paritytech/trappist/README.md

 ### Single-Node Development Chain

-This command will start the single-node development chain with persistent state:
+This command will start the single-node development chain with non-persistent state:

 ```bash
 ./target/release/trappist --dev